Request flow

 ngrok/auto | Let the gateway choose based on your selection strategy |

-Unknown models (not in the catalog) are automatically passed through if you include a provider prefix.
+Unknown models (not in the catalog) are automatically passed through if you include a known provider prefix.
 This lets you use new models immediately without waiting for catalog updates.

 Custom selection strategies